 Public utilities operate solely for the benefit of their customers.
 Although Consumers Power is a privately owned corporation, it is considered a public utility by the preceding definition.
 Other examples of public utilities are:

 PUD’s– governmental corporations formed by the vote of the people they serve; they are called Public Utility Districts in Washington state and People’s Utility Districts in Oregon.

-CPI and 14 other northwest cooperatives with service territories in six western states own PNGC Power.
+CPI and 13 other northwest cooperatives with service territories in six western states own PNGC Power.
 In 1996, PNGC became the nation’s first electric cooperative to receive a power marketing license from the Federal Energy Regulatory Commission.
 This gave PNGC the ability to purchase wholesale power and resell it to its members and to clients, other utilities and marketers.
-In 2001, PNGC Power entered a ten-year contract with BPA to purchase a “slice” of the total power capabilities of the Federal Base System (FBS) resources.
-This includes hydroelectric, nuclear and renewable resources.
+In 2001, PNGC Power purchases the bulk of its power through the Bonneville Power Administration, who markets the federal power system.
+This includes hydroelectric, nuclear and other renewable resources.

 The whole idea behind PNGC Power was to give smaller co-op utilities more than any one of them could have alone — more buying clout, more technical capabilities, more strength, more control.
 By coming together, these cooperatives have been able to share both costs and benefits.
 This strength coupled with each co-op’s local, personal service has been a powerful combination.